Special To The Times/News

 "Yes, Margaret," I said.
 "My Pea Eye did not come.
 I looked in the bushes, too.

-As chair of the Councils Transportation Committee, Conlin said his goals for the next four years are to continue to largely concentrate on addressing tran
+As chairman of the council's Transportation Committee, Conlin says his goals for the next four years are to continue to largely concentrate on addressing transportation issues and setbacks, and road, street and bridge repairs, both regionally and locally.

 Heavy hitters coming